nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![applicantProfilePanel intro](images/ugimages/Intro4.png)

-These four panels form the core of our application to be sure to familiarize yourself with them!Once ready, move on to the [Commands](#32-system-commands)!
+These four panels form the core of our application to be sure to familiarize yourself with them!
+Once ready, move on to the [Commands](#32-system-commands)!

 ### 3.2.
 System Commands